rossta/rossta.github.com/source/blog/2016-02-22-what-i-learned-about-hanami.md

 That said, you can expect to run into edge cases and bugs occasionally that may not yet have a solution, including this [incredibly irksome](https://github.com/pry/pry/issues/1471#issuecomment-187420164) issue that prevents you from accessing the pry console when using `binding.pry` in Hanami controllers and the problem I mentioned earlier that prevents you from using SuckerPunch in development with Shotgun enabled.

-Another challenge is that all those Rails-specific plugins you love have no place here.
-Yes, you can build authentication without Devise.
+Another challenge is that all those Rails-specific plugins and engines you've come to rely on won't work in Hanami: Yikes, you have build authentication without Devise!
 Using [`Warden`](https://github.com/hassox/warden), the general Rack-based authentication middleware on which Devise is based, is very feasible and you can always rely on [OmniAuth like I did](https://github.com/rossta/github_groove/blob/4cb64e1a92013cf6eb56a3abd6678020640eaf5c/apps/web/application.rb#L86).

-The lesson here is that with Hanami, you're much more likely to have to "roll up your sleeves" to get to the bottom of issues or
+The lesson here is that with Hanami, you're much more likely to have to "roll up your sleeves" to get to the bottom of issues, figure how to do things that aren't covered by the guides, or otherwise, get from a Rails-specific gem.

 ### Hanami is and is not Rails